 If you’re thinking of embracing caravanning, being aware of these common caravan myths is a great starting point.

-That’s not exactly true.
-And it’s not to suggest there’s an industry-wide false advertising culture at play.
-Rather, it comes down to the existence of two different thought processes determining a van’s length.
+This is not exactly true.
+Not to suggest there’s an industry-wide false advertising culture at play.
+Rather, there are two different thought processes determining a van’s length.

-Only the travel length accounts for a caravan’s A-frame and rear fittings, i.e. bumper and/or spare.
+Only the travel length accounts for a caravan’s A-frame and rear fittings, i.e. bumper and/or spare tyre.

 Why is all this important?
 Well, the absolute total length (travel length) of a caravan is a crucial marker when it comes to storage, particularly if your van is likely to be parked in a garage or undercover space.
 And, if this is the case, the van’s height is also important to note.